What is mobile experience?

 - Encourage users to give feedback

-Hoping to create a strong mobile experience for your brand’s app?
+Hoping to create a strong user experience for your brand’s app?
 Keep users coming back by following these seven best practices.

 Develop a customer engagement strategy